-One such camp was operated by Mrs. G.G.
-Closson and her veterinarian husband in Neshanic.
+One such camp was opened in 1917 by Mrs. Carrie Closson and her veterinarian husband on East Mountain Road in Hillsborough.
 With good intentions, she placed tiny three-line ads, such as the one above, in New York newspapers, hoping to attract clients with the tagline: mountain air, mother's care.
 But when Henrietta Honius from the New Jersey Bureau of Child Hygiene made an inspection of the property in the summer of 1919, she found the children were barely receiving one of the two touted benefits.

 The inspection came after parents complained that their children were returning to the city malnourished and with bedsores.
 Indeed Mrs. Honius further reported that "Mrs. Closson knows nothing about the proper diet for children and.... she should not be permitted to conduct such an establishment."

 |From the August 1929 Brooklyn Daily Eagle Camp directory. |

 The Closson Kiddie Kamp is also listed under Boys' Camps.

 Ironically, it may have been this inspection that saved the camp.
 Upon review of the report, Dr. Levy recommended to the state that private kiddie camps should be licensed and inspected on a regular basis.
 One-year licenses would not be renewed if conditions were unsatisfactory.